skyria94/Excel-Projects/README.md

 1)  Steps Taken:

-       Data Cleaning:Checked for duplicates and missing values to ensure data accuracy.
+       Data Cleaning: Checked for duplicates and missing values to ensure data accuracy.

-       Data Enrichment:Added two new columns for Year and Month to facilitate time-based analysis.
+       Data Enrichment: Added two new columns for Year and Month to facilitate time-based analysis.

 Data Insights

-Key Findings:
+2)  Key Findings:

-Sales by Category:
-Phones are the highest-grossing category with $330,007 in sales, followed by Chairs at $328,168.
+    Sales by Category: Phones are the highest-grossing category with $330,007 in sales, followed by Chairs at
+                       $328,168.

-Profit Gained Over Time:
-Profit trends were analyzed across different years and categories.
+Profit Gained Over Time: Profit trends were analyzed across different years and categories.

-Sales by State:
-A geographical distribution map was created to identify top-performing regions.
+Sales by State: A geographical distribution map was created to identify top-performing regions.

-Monthly Sales:
-Sales trends were visualized over a year to understand monthly performance.
+Monthly Sales: Sales trends were visualized over a year to understand monthly performance.

-Top 5 Customers Making Profits:
-A pie chart was created to showcase the contribution of top customers to overall profits.
+Top 5 Customers Making Profits: A pie chart was created to showcase the contribution of top customers to overall profits.

 Dashboard

 The dashboard provides a comprehensive view of sales data through various visualizations: